gk-d-arana/simple-integration-with-firebase/README.md

 Note:

-every user when he signs up a new child gets added to the real time data base and in the authentication seciton his email and password are added and his phone number
+When a user signs up a new child gets added to the real time data base and in the authentication seciton his email and password are added and his phone number

 Note2: